 - Simply Business: Best for comparing quotes from multiple providers

-Progressive: Best for discounted coverage
+Progressive: Best Overall and for discounted coverage

 Progressive may seem like a less than serious company because of its ongoing series of commercials featuring Flo.
 You might feel concerned about entrusting your box truck to the insurer.